Actuarial-Control-Cycle-T1-2024/group-page-showcase-zoro-consulting/README.md

 ### View Zoro Consulting's full report [here](Zoro%20Consulting%20Report.pdf).

-Any references to appendices or citations can be found there.

 ---

 ### Executive Summary

-Zoro Consulting has been engaged by SuperLife to develop a health incentive program aligning with their longer-term life insurance offerings, which will improve its policyholders’ expected mortality after the policyholder has purchased a life insurance program.
-This report details the proposed program, a preventative health screening rewards-based program, which consists of a mobile application to provide individualised recommendations on health screenings appropriate for each policyholder, and reimbursement for successful completion of such screenings.
+Zoro Consulting (Zoro) has been engaged by SuperLife to develop a health incentive program aligning with their longer-term life insurance offerings, which will mutually benefit customers and SuperLife.
+Zoro is proposing a preventative health screening rewards-based program, which consists of a mobile application to provide individualised recommendations on health screenings appropriate for each policyholder, and reimbursement for successful completion of such screenings.
+While Zoro's findings support the implementation of the program, limitations around data quality and availability are noted.
+Risks associated with the program have been highlighted and strategies to manage them have been recommended.

 ---

 ### Overview

-The proposed program aims to reduce health risks and mortality rates amongst policyholders through prevention and early detection of health issues such as breast cancer, prostate cancer, high blood pressure and sexually transmitted diseases, leveraging preventative screening services available at GP offices.
-The program is supported by strong evidence that preventative screening services are associated with lower rates of mortality.
-For example, a recent study conducted in the UK found that a similar preventative health screening program targeting conditions such as heart disease, diabetes, stroke, and others, led to a 23% lower risk of death from any cause (Attwooll, 2024).
-This evidence underscores the potential effectiveness of the proposed program in improving health outcomes and reducing mortality rates amongst SuperLife’s policyholder pool.
+SuperLife, a major life insurance carrier in Lumaria, has engaged Zoro Consulting to facilitate product development by comparing findings between their internal product development team and an external independent consulting team.
+The proposed program is to be paired with their longer-term insurance offerings.
+This pairing has the goal of incentivising healthy behaviours in policyholders, decrease mortality, improve competitiveness, increase sales and add value to the SuperLife.

+In the full report, Zoro Consulting provides recommendations with supporting analysis, including model results, key actuarial assumptions, sensitivity testing, risks, limitations, and ethical considerations.

 ---

 ### Objectives

-#### Main Program Objectives
-1. Risk Management
-2. Enhanced Value Proposition and Competitive Advantage
-3. Long-Term Sustainability
-4. Data Collection and Insights

-#### Key Metrics to Measure Success
-1. Policyholder Utilisation
-2. Customer Satisfaction
-3. Claims Frequency
-4. Lapse Rate
-5. New Policyholders
+To meet the goals established by SuperLife, the proposed program aims to reduce health risks and mortality rates among policyholders by offering a unique and competitive health incentive program.
+This will allow SuperLife to manage their risk exposure while enhancing their value proposition and ethically promoting healthy behaviours.
+The program supports strives for long-term sustainability and integrates data collection to facilitate this.
+Zoro's findings are supported by strong evidence that preventative screening services are associated with improved health outcomes and lower rates of mortality.

 ---